 Concentrations of credit risk exist if a number of counterparties are engaged in similar activities and have similar economic characteristics that may cause their ability to meet contractual obligations to be similarly affected by changes in economic or other conditions.
-As at December 31, 2021 and 2020, all of the Trust's ownership interest in receivables represents exposure to the agricultural and construction industries.
+As at December 31, 2022 and 2021, all of the Trust's ownership interest in receivables represents exposure to the agricultural and construction industries.

-There were no credit losses incurred for the years ended December 31, 2021 and 2020.
-In addition to the impacts from COVID-19 previously discussed and taking into consideration historic losses and forward-looking macroeconomic factors, credit losses are not expected to exceed the cash reserve accounts.
+There were no credit losses incurred for the years ended December 31, 2022 and 2021.
+Taking into consideration historic losses and forward-looking macroeconomic factors, credit losses are not expected to exceed the cash reserve accounts.
 As such, no allowance for credit losses is recorded and the ownership interest in receivables is subject to Stage 1 allowances under IFRS 9.

 Receivables are considered past due if the required principal and interest payments have not been received as of the date such payments were due.
 Delinquency is reported on receivables greater than 30 days past due.
-The principal balance of accounts greater than 30 days delinquent was Nil and \$7,381, which represented Nil% and Nil%, respectively, of the Trust's portfolio as at December 31, 2021 and 2020, respectively.
+There were no receivables greater than 30 days delinquent at December 31, 2022 and 2021.